vitessio/website/content/en/docs/get-started/local-docker.md

 ---
-title: Local setup via docker
+title: Local Install via Docker
 description: Instructions for using Vitess on your machine for testing purposes
 weight: 4
 featured: true